kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 ### Pod Stages

-This example shows how to configure the simplest and fastest stages of Pod resource, which is also the default Pod stages for Kwok.
+This example shows how to configure the simplest and fastest stages of Pod resource, which is also the default Pod stages for `kwok`.

 [Default Pod Stages](https://github.com/kubernetes-sigs/kwok/blob/main/stages/pod-fast.yaml)